medioka/youtube-downloader/README.md

 - **Search videos:** Allows user to see paginated result videos based on their search query.
 - **Favorite videos:**  User can save their favorite videos that will persist as long the application installed.
 - **Download videos:** Many choices for users to download videos in audio and video formats.
+- **Customized settings:** User can change the settings based on their preferences.

 # Tech-Stack
 - **`Retrofit`**